SharePoint/sp-dev-docs/docs/sp-add-ins/get-started-creating-sharepoint-hosted-sharepoint-add-ins.md

 ---
-title: Get started creating SharePoint-hosted SharePoint Add-ins ms.date: 10/30/2017 ms.prod: sharepoint
+title: Get started creating SharePoint-hosted SharePoint Add-ins
+description: Set up a development environment and create your first SharePoint-hosted SharePoint Add-in. ms.date: 11/02/2017 ms.prod: sharepoint
 ---

 # Get started creating SharePoint-hosted SharePoint Add-ins

-Set up a development environment and create your first SharePoint-hosted SharePoint Add-in.

-> [!NOTE]
-> The name "apps for SharePoint" is changing to "SharePoint Add-ins."
-During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint."
-For details, see [New name for apps for SharePoint](new-name-for-apps-for-sharepoint.md).

 SharePoint-hosted add-ins are one of the two major types of SharePoint Add-ins.
 For an overview of SharePoint Add-ins and the two different types, see [SharePoint Add-ins](sharepoint-add-ins.md).
 Here's a summary of SharePoint-hosted add-ins: